 This classification is designed to protect important cultural resources.
 Cultural resources include architectural, archaeological, and historical resources.
-CRHS designations that are mapped on the Long-Range Land Use Plan Map include existing sites and districts that have a preservation easement or are either listed, pending, or deemed eligible for listing on the National Register of Historic Places or Virginia Historic Landmarks Register; are incorporated in an Historic Overlay District or other zoning overlay district; are recorded as part of the Historic American Building Survey or the Historic American Engineering Record; or has been selected for inclusion in the annual evaluation and update of such list by the Historical Commission and approved by the Board of County Supervisors.
+CRHS designations that are mapped on the Long-Range Land Use Plan Map include existing sites and districts that have a preservation easement or are either listed, pending, or deemed eligible for listing on the National Register of Historic Places or Virginia Historic Landmarks Register; are incorporated into the County Zoning Ordinance as an Historic Overlay District or other zoning overlay district; are recorded as part of the Historic American Building Survey or the Historic American Engineering Record; or has been selected for inclusion in the annual evaluation and update of such list by the Historical Commission and approved by the Board of County Supervisors.

-Primary Uses Secondary Uses Implementing Zoning Districts County's significant Cultural Resources Varies Varies

-Use Pattern Target Residential Density Target Non-Residential FAR Based on Street Typology N/A N/A
+Primary Uses Secondary Uses Implementing Zoning Districts County's significant cultural resources Varies Varies Use Pattern Target Residential Density Target Non-Residential FAR Based on Street Typology N/A N/A